 As for the accession, referendums are foreseen in many EU countries: people there will also say yes or no to Ukraine’s accession.
 Ukraine needs to carry out preparatory work to improve the image of Ukraine in Europe in terms of reforms, tourism, education exchange programs- among those who will vote in these referendums.

-Why Ukraine are not ready to join now?
+Why Ukraine is not ready to join now?

-- Ukraine must fulfill the Copenhagen criteria – to prove that it has the minimum level of readiness for accession: to become a truly law-governed state with an effective judicial system, to realize the market economy and to achieve the full implementation of the acquis communautaire (the whole EU law).
-Achieving these criteria will significantly boost Ukrainian peoples’ living standard, dignity and life expectancy.
+- Ukraine must fulfill the Copenhagen criteria – to prove that it has the minimum level of readiness for accession: to become a truly law-governed state with an effective judicial system, to realize the market economy, and to achieve the full implementation of the acquis communautaire (the whole EU law).
+Achieving these criteria will significantly boost Ukrainian peoples’ living standards, dignity, and life expectancy.

 Why Ukraine will not lose its sovereignty in the event of accession?